cs-4241-2024/a1-gettingstarted/README.md

 ### Design Achievements
 - **Used an Adobe Color Palette**: The Color Palette used is in the repo.
-- **Used the Georgia Font from Google Fonts**: I used Georgia as the font for all of the text present on the page.
+- **Used the Ubuntu Font from Google Fonts**: I used Ubuntu as the font for all of the text present on the page.